Website maintained by Activa Media. All Rights Reserved

 Medical Director for Health & Fertility Centre for

 Women, Dr Kelly Loi sheds light on the issue of fertility

-very so often in the media you hear about actresses in their fourties getting pregnant – but in fact its not so easy,” shares obstetrician, gynaecologist and Ministry of Health-accredited fertility and IVF specialist Dr Kelly Loi.
+very so often in the media you hear about actresses in their fourties getting pregnant – but in fact its not so easy,” shares obstetrician, gynaecologist and Ministry of Health-accredited fertility and IVF Clinician Dr Kelly Loi.
 “Women are born with a fixed number of eggs – so my advise is always to start family as soon as possible.
 It’s a challenge to manage expectations, and not easy to tell anyone that they don’t have very good chances of getting pregnant.”

 Yet despite the emotional and physical demands, Dr Loi remains passionate about her profession.

 “I always enjoyed science and biology.
 You do a lot of detective work – you do a lot of investigations and thinking, trying to figure out the diagnosis.
 My interest in fertility was piqued while I was in a medical student in University of Oxford rotating through the obstetrics and gynecology department.
 There would be weekly fertility meetings where they discuss IVF cases and I was inspired by how, in this field of medicine, clinical research and basic science techniques can be translated into benefits for the patients.”

 Accredited by the Ministry of Health to perform assisted reproductive care and in-vitro fertilisation for patients, she is also accredited to perform advanced gynae-laparoscopic and reproductive surgery.
 “Every new life I help to bring to the world feels like a great achievement – especially so when the patient had problems conceiving before.
 There have been a few cases where the patient was told that she hasn’t have much choice – but my view is that as long as you’re not past menopause, there is still a chance.”